Google Analytics collects usage and behavior data for your app. The SDK logs two primary types of information:

 If you're creating a new Firebase project, enable Google Analytics during the project creation workflow.

-. > Project settings
+to enable it. > Project settings

 When you enable Google Analytics in your project, your Firebase web apps are linked to Google Analytics data streams associated with an App + Web property.